Vluuks/AndroidPractice/Week2/Lab/README.md

         Student ja = new Student("Jeanne d'Arc", "History", 90382, 40);
         Student.studentCount = 3;

 If we were to print the value of `Student.studentCount` after running all of this, it would say 3.
 This is because `studentCount` is a static variable and thus it is updated for the class as a whole!
 Because the variable `studentCount` is `static`, we can also access through the `Student` class itself, without needing an instance.
 For things like counters that keep track how many instances have been made, this is very practical.
 We could for example also keep a count of the total credits amassed by all students.
 By referring to static variables through the class name like `Student.studentCount` it clear at one glance that the `studentCount` variable is overarching all instances and does not belong to one specific object.

 You can [compile and run this snippet](http://bit.ly/2NiBDdZ) to see the above in action.
 Feel free to play around with it a bit.

+➡️ **Exercise 3.1** *Instead of incrementing the count manually every time we instantiate a student, move this functionality to the constructor.*

+➡️ **Exercise 3.2** *Create a get-method that returns the count, instead of having to access it using the dot operator.*

 {% next "Next: Constants" %}
 &nbsp;